SNAP Benefits in South Dakota: How to Apply and Qualify

 To determine your South Dakota SNAP benefits eligibility, you must meet several requirements related to your income, residency, and work status.

-• Residency Requirements: You must live in South Dakota and apply for benefits in the county where you reside.
+• Residency Requirements: You must live in South Dakota and apply for benefits in the county where you currently reside.

 Download Benny app to save on groceries